-Indirect impacts on vegetation would be possible if the existing plant communities on the Project Site contributed to the regional propagation of particular species and regional genetic diversity.
-However, due to the very limited native vegetation on the Project Site, the lack of diversity and unique species, and the extensive amount of similar plant communities in surrounding areas, such an impact would not occur.
+Due to the very limited native vegetation on the Project Site, the lack of diversity and unique species, and the extensive amount of similar plant communities in surrounding areas, no indirect impacts are anticipated.
 The existing vegetation on the Project Site consists predominantly of planted crops and pine trees.
 These would be converted to a new type of plant community by seeding the areas of solar arrays with grasses and forbs, which would be maintained at a height less than 2 ft in order to prevent interference with the arrays.
 Thus, the Project Site would be vegetated year-round with early successional, maintained, herbaceous/grassland vegetation, resulting in a continuous cover of vegetation on area soils and impacts to regional plant communities that would be more beneficial than adverse.
 In the ROW, disturbed areas would be revegetated with herbs, and ongoing vegetation maintenance practices in the ROW would continue.